Force over Distance: Chapter 41

 “God,” Scott whispered.
 He brought a shaking hand to his forehead, leaving a smear of blue where he touched his skin.
 He looked at Riley.
 “Oh my god.
 I—this is.
 You’re—”

-With a heroic mental effort, Young shoved Rush’s thought patterns back as far as they would go.
+With a heroic mental effort, Young shoved Rush’s thought patterns down as far as they’d go.

-“But did you feel that?”
+“Did you feel that?”
 Scott whispered, hugging him back, his voice strained to breaking.
 “That’s what they did to her.
 They must have.
 And worse.
 Worse than that.
 More.
 Longer.
-And I—they must have left something behind; for her they did.
+And I—they must’ve left something behind; for her they did.
 And I see—I can see something.
 Something I shouldn’t.
 Right now.”
 Scott’s whole body was trembling.

 Scott nodded against his shoulder, then pulled back, still shaking, still unsteady.
 He looked at Riley, but he didn’t say anything.